sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 is a stronger focus on timely delivery than on quality.
-Situations where firewall rules need to be quickly pushed and opened up because a project failed to assess their integrations, resulting in security risks, is sadly enough all to common.
+Situations where firewall rules need to be quickly pushed and opened up because a project failed to assess their integrations, resulting in security risks, is sadly enough all too common.

-Larger organizations will often have architects and designers within the teams or directorates to support this endeavour.
+Larger organizations will often have architects and designers within the teams or directorates to support this endeavor.

 **Secure setup and deployment**